jrichard8/mgit/README.md

 ### Usage
-    --list-branch or -l : list all branches for all projects --list-project-for-branch or -p : list all projects for a given branch --switch-all or -s : switch all project on a given branch (local first, remote else), no branch creation python mgit.py --list-branch
+    --list-branch or -l : list all branches for all projects --list-project-for-branch or -p : list all projects for a given branch --list-remote-branch or -r : list all remote branches for all projects --switch-all or -s : switch all project on a given branch (local first, remote else), no branch creation python mgit.py --list-branch
     python mgit.py --list-project-for-branch feature/TH-0000